studiolampblack/puretypo/_drafts/2017-05-15-first-trillionaire-sapna-alok-jha.md

 Nobody.

 This book has to go through a round of drastic corrections before it can be considered a professional publication.
 I understand a first-time-writer has his issues, but this is just sloppy work.
-I wish the publishers read this post and consider making amends.
+If only the publishers read this post and considered making amends.